Learn Everything You Need to Know About These Common Firewood Terms!

 What is Manufactured Wood?

-Manufactured wood is kiln-dried wood chips or sawdust that has been compressed into logs, bricks or pellets.
+Manufactured wood is kiln-dried wood chips or sawdust compressed into logs, bricks or pellets.
 This type of wood usually consists of recycled wood, making it sustainable.

 3 Types of Firewood to Avoid

 To get the best fires, you need the best firewood.
-You won’t want to just toss in any log you see lying around.
-The results can be disastrous if you do!
+Don’t just toss in any log you see lying around—the results can be disastrous!

-To avoid catastrophe, be sure to steer clear of these types of wood:
+To avoid catastrophe, steer clear of these types of wood:

 - Green Wood